Large carnivore sightings

 Did you see a large carnivore or signs of one?

 A large carnivore sighting can consist of seeing the animal itself, or spotting the tracks, droppings, carcasses, claw marks or other signs left behind by the carnivore somewhere in the wilds.
 You should give a detailed report of your sighting including precise location information to the local large carnivore contact person.
 You can find his or her contact information on the website of the Finnish Wildlife Agency or by asking the local game management association.
 By reporting your sighting you are taking part in game animal research.
+Read more about reporting your sighting.

 Prepare for large carnivore encounters

 A large carnivore that causes damage, repeatedly acts in a problematic manner or ventures into a populated area must always be reported to the emergency exchange (tel: 112).
 Always remember that an injured or sick large carnivore is dangerous and can act erratically.
 In conflict situations involving large carnivores, the police cooperate with SRVA (Suurristavirka-apu), a volunteer-based organisation that provides official assistance in matters related to large game animals.
 The primary aim is to scare the predator away from coming too close to populated areas.
 The animal is only put down if it is badly injured or poses a danger to humans.
+Read more how to act right in different situations with a large carnivore.

 Report a sighting